And says his prayers by night

 - Leitmotif: Talbot's werewolf form is always introduced by three short notes.

 - Magic Pants: It's also more like Magic Shirts.

 - Maybe Magic, Maybe Mundane: The entire movie was originally supposed to be this, with us never finding out if Larry is simply delusional and imagining he transforms into a wolf, or if he's an actual werewolf.
 It was this way until a few weeks before shooting, when it was decided it should be a straight up monster flick.

-- Not Even Bothering with the Accent: Though Larry's accent is justified by the statement that he has been away in America for years, it is still remarkable that in a story set in Wales not a single character speaks with a Welsh accent.
+- Not Even Bothering with the Accent: This movie may be set in Wales, but no one speaks with a Welsh accent.
 Perhaps the most glaring examples are Ralph Bellamy's Colonel Mountford and Warren Williams' Dr. Lloyd, both clearly Americans — but even the British cast members are all clearly either English or Irish.
 Larry is at least justified in that he spent most of his life in America, but everyone else isn't as justified.

 - Our Werewolves Are Different: In addition to introducing the Wolf Man variant to popular culture, this movie also introduced the silver vulnerability to the mythos, and being marked with a pentagram.
 Contrary to popular belief, it didn't introduce forced shape-shifting under the full moon, which instead first showed up in the sequel, Frankenstein Meets the Wolf Man.

 - Outliving One's Offspring: Maleva outlives her son Bela.

 - Playing the Heart Strings: This takes the form in Salter and Skinner's score of a single Gypsy violin over Maleva's reciting of the Gypsy valediction, "The way you walked was thorny..."